 Whether you need a single machine or a complete line, Frain will Poka-Yoke your next project.
 You just can’t make a mistake with Frain.
 Rent, buy or lease Frain has what you need.
 More importantly, Frain makes it work.

 Pressure sensitive labels, sometimes called self-adhesive, auto-adhesive or just PS labels, come with the adhesive (glue) pre-applied.
 In order to prevent the labels from sticking to each other and to allow feeding, they are supplied on a coated paper or plastic backing sheet.
-Pressure-sensitive labeling equipment does have some nice advantages.
+A pressure-sensitive labeling machine does have some nice advantages.

 There are a number of advantages to PS labels: